InaDavidova/ng-photography/README.md

 # ng-photography
-An Angular app for photography
+This is an Angular app for photography.